subiz/log/README.md

 ```

 Use Info to log info, use Err to log error.
-Obviously!.
 Pass account_id to the first parameter to partition the log stream.
 It helps you grep log more effeciently.

 ## Config Dockerfile